CheeGuang/FED_S10258143A_JeffreyLee_Assg01/README.md

 ### Site Owner’s goal:

-KFC would like to have a website that can advertise their ongoing promotions well and allow users to use their website to order dine in, takeaway or delivery.
+KFC would like to have an interactive and engaing website that allow users to use their website to order dine in, takeaway or delivery.
+Additionally, the website should advertise their ongoing promotions too.

 ## Design Process: